Panasonic G5 vs Sony A7S II

-The Panasonic Lumix DMC-G5 and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in July 2012 and September 2015.
-Both the G5 and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (G5) and a full frame sensor.
-The Panasonic has a resolution of 15.9 megapixel, whereas the Sony provides 12 MP.
+The Panasonic Lumix DMC-G5 and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in July 2012 and September 2015.
+Both the G5 and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (G5) and a full frame (A7S II) sensor.
+The Panasonic has a resolution of 15.9 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (22 percent) than the Panasonic G5.
 Moreover, the A7S II is substantially heavier (58 percent) than the G5.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the G5 does not feature any corresponding weather-sealing.